Electrogravitational

 effect, similar to the apparent (not real) reduction in body size in the

 direction of its movement.
-Other apparent effects include a length contraction in the
+Other apparent effects include a length contraction in gravitational

-In the model of electrogravitational vacuum, ordinary photons are formed
+of electrogravitational vacuum, ordinary photons are formed from fluxes of

-from fluxes of relativistic praons under the action of strong fields near
+relativistic praons under action of strong fields near elementary particles.
+In

 It turns out that the speed of light is the limit value for the speed of